 Bassett Academic Internships

-- Students in good academic standing with the college are eligible enroll in for-credit academic internships after earning 48 hours of academic credit.
+- Students in good academic standing with the college are eligible to enroll in for-credit academic internships after earning 48 hours of academic credit.

 - Students must have a minimum 2.25 GPA for an unpaid internship.